Nicotine: Natural occurrence

-History, society and culture
+History

 Nicotine was originally isolated from the tobacco plant in 1828 by chemists Wilhelm Heinrich Posselt and Karl Ludwig Reimann from Germany, who believed it was a poison.
 Its chemical empirical formula was described by Melsens in 1843, its structure was discovered by Adolf Pinner and Richard Wolffenstein in 1893, and it was first synthesized by Amé Pictet and A. Rotschy in 1904.

 Nicotine is named after the tobacco plant Nicotiana tabacum, which in turn is named after the French ambassador in Portugal, Jean Nicot de Villemain, who sent tobacco and seeds to Paris in 1560, presented to the French King, and who promoted their medicinal use.
 Smoking was believed to protect against illness, particularly the plague.
+However, the "holy herb", tobacco, had first reached Europe by the early 1530s, brought by Spanish explorers.

+Following its introduction, tobacco rapidly gained popularity in Europe for its stimulating effects, fueled by nicotine's addictive and pharmacological properties and tobacco's widespread embrace as a cure-all.
+By the early 17th century, this allure fueled its mercilessly laborious cultivation as a cash crop in the Virginia colonies, where John Rolfe's introduction in 1612 rescued Jamestown from economic collapse and famine, transforming it into a prosperous export hub with over 20,000 pounds shipped by 1619 and laying the groundwork for transatlantic trade.
+From the 17th century onward, tobacco smoking became virtually central to European social, economic, and cultural history and beyond, entrenching itself in daily rituals, trade networks, and even international conflicts.

-Tobacco was introduced to Europe in 1559, and by the late 17th century, it was used not only for smoking but also as an insecticide.
+By the late 17th century, tobacco was used not only for smoking but also as an insecticide.
 After World War II, over 2,500 tons of nicotine insecticide were used worldwide, but by the 1980s the use of nicotine insecticide had declined below 200 tons.
 This was due to the availability of other insecticides that are cheaper and less harmful to mammals.

 The nicotine content of popular American-brand cigarettes has increased over time, and one study found that there was an average increase of 1.78% per year between the years of 1998 and 2005.

 Although methods of production of synthetic nicotine have existed for decades, it was believed that the cost of making nicotine by laboratory synthesis was cost prohibitive compared to extracting nicotine from tobacco.
-However, recently synthetic nicotine started to be found in different brands of e-cigarettes and oral pouches and marketed as “tobacco-free.”
+However, recently synthetic nicotine started to be found in different brands of e-cigarettes and oral pouches and marketed as "tobacco-free".

-The US FDA is tasked with reviewing tobacco products such as e-cigarettes and determining which can be authorized for sale.
-In response to the likelihood that FDA would not authorize many e-cigarettes to be marketed, e-cigarette companies began marketing products that they claimed to contain nicotine that were not made or derived from tobacco, but contained synthetic nicotine instead, and thus, would be outside FDA’s tobacco regulatory authority.
-Similarly, nicotine pouches that claimed to contain non-tobacco (synthetic) nicotine were also introduced.
-The cost of synthetic nicotine has decreased as the market for the product increased.
-In March 2022, the U.S. Congress passed a law (the Consolidated Appropriations Act, 2022) that expanded FDA’s tobacco regulatory authority to include tobacco products containing nicotine from any source, thereby including products made with synthetic nicotine.